Introduction

 E1.L offers a longer, higher-capacity alternative to E1.S.
 It can accommodate more NAND flash, making it a better fit for high-capacity use cases.
 For storage dedicated 1U servers, having E1.L can drastically increase the density of high-speed NVMe storage.

 - Use Cases: This form factor suits workloads that need high-density fast storage capacity, such as large databases or AI/ML datasets.
+Due to its longer form factor, these storage nodes often don’t feature strong GPU support, leaving room for networking first.

 - Impact on Data Centers: E1.L provides high storage density in a compact footprint, making it advantageous for data centers with space constraints but high capacity needs.